balazshorvath/cv/README.md

 This CV is also available on [GitHub](https://github.com/balazshorvath/cv).

 ## Introduction
-I specialize in server development with expertise in multithreaded applications, networking, and web APIs.
+I specialize in backend development with expertise in multithreaded applications, networking, and web APIs.

 Years of experience across diverse, high-pressure industries shaped me into a versatile developer.
 Since I started to program, I've used hobby projects to learn, test ideas and explore new technologies.